mikeparisstuff/toolkit/README.md

 A little bit of why?
 ====================

-If you are ever dealing with server mainenance, virtual boxes for local development, or just enjoy ssh you know how much of a pain it can be to have to reconfigure your development environment so that you have all your precious keystrokes, shortcuts, and plugins that make you feel all warm inside.
+To relieve the pain of spinnin up new vm's and other machines.
+Never have to reconfigure a development environment for all your precious keystrokes and shortcuts that make you feel all warm inside again.
 While working at my last internship, I was inspired to automate the process and its been saving me a lot of headaches ever since.

 <h1>To Install</h1>
 - Clone this repo to your home directory